Copanlisib

 Copanlisib, sold under the brand name Aliqopa, is a medication used for the treatment of adults experiencing relapsed follicular lymphoma who have received at least two prior systemic therapies.

-In November 2023, Bayer announced that it was withdrawing copanlisib from the US market.
+In November 2023, Bayer announced that it was withdrawing copanlisib from the United States market after the drug's phase III trial, CHRONOS-4, failed to establish confirmation of clinical benefits as sought by the Food and Drug Administration.

 Adverse effects

 Data for safety and efficacy of copanlisib are described in the consumer-targeted FDA Drug Trial Snapshot.
 Copanlisib can cause serious side effects including infections, hyperglycemia, hypertension, pneumonitis, neutropenia and skin rashes.
 The most common side effects of copanlisib are hyperglycemia, diarrhea, decreased general strength and energy, hypertension, leukopenia, neutropenia, nausea, lower respiratory tract infections and thrombocytopenia.

 Mechanism of action

 Copanlisib is an inhibitor of phosphatidylinositol-3-kinase (PI3K) with inhibitory activity predominantly against PI3K-α and PI3K-δ isoforms expressed in malignant B-cells.
 It has been shown to induce tumor cell death by apoptosis and inhibition of proliferation of primary malignant B cell lines.